 An example of this approach can be found in this article by Dr. Andrea Weiland-Waibel of Explicat Pharma, GmbH: Wireless Temperature Measurement in Lyo Process Development, Validation and Production.

 Definition of the Design Space with PAT Methods

-In addition to process monitoring, PAT methods are also essential for definition of a Design Space, i.e. a range of process control parameters, especially for the primary drying step, that result in acceptable product quality.
-Within this Design Space (submitted in CTD section 32P3), the process conditions can be varied without need for submission of a change notification, which grants more flexibility to the manufacturer.
-For freeze drying processes, the approach for definition of a Design Space is not yet uniform or standardized.
-The easiest approach is to determine certain ranges and combinations for shelf temperature and chamber pressure over the process time, and to verify the acceptability of the process by robustness testing.
+In addition to process monitoring, PAT methods are also essential for the definition of a Design Space, i.e., a range of process control parameters, especially for the primary drying step, that result in acceptable product quality.
+Within this Design Space (submitted in CTD section 32P3), the process conditions can be varied without needing to submit a change notification, which grants more flexibility to the manufacturer.
+For freeze-drying processes, the approach for the definition of a Design Space is not yet uniform or standardized.
+The most straightforward approach is to determine specific ranges and combinations for shelf temperature and chamber pressure over the process time and to verify the acceptability of the process by robustness testing.
 Other more complex approaches have been presented that define the mass flow rate vs. the chamber pressure under consideration of critical formulation temperature and equipment limitations.
-These require a larger amount of effort, but claim to achieve a truly optimized primary drying process.
+These require more effort but claim to achieve a truly optimized primary drying process.